 A minor is a secondary area of study allowing students to customize their education for their needs and interests.
+Minors range in credit hours between 15 and 25.
+Students are not permitted to declare a minor in the same primary field of student they have selected as a major.
 Sterling College offers the following minors listed with concentrations and/or Education Licensure: